rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 # Day 01
 Welcome to the Day 1 of learning FogDEFT.
-In this tutorial, you will learn Docker and Docker Swarm concepts with the help of Python microservices.
-In this hands-on tutorial, you will:
+In this tutorial, you will learn `Docker` and `Docker Swarm` concepts with the help of `Python` and `Flask.` In this hands-on tutorial, you will:
 - **Containerize Python applications** using Docker.
 - **Establish communication** between multiple containers.
 - Use **Docker Compose** to manage multi-container applications on a single machine.